 logo Your Body Calculator

-Calculating your BMI is the first step to understanding your body better.
+Calculating your BMI was the first step to understanding your body better.

 The BMI is an easily understandable value, but it has limitations!